fpc/FPCSource/packages/fcl-web/examples/echo/README.txt

 1.a; with FPC
 -------------
-Enter to the directory (cgi/fcgi/apache) that has the .lpr file you wish to compile, and then execute the command
+Go to the directory (cgi/fcgi/apache) that has the .lpr file you wish to compile, and then execute the command

 fpc -Fu../webmodule echo.lpr